New 4-H Advisor Application - Click here for the new 4-H Advisor Application. It is a fillable PDF and can be sent from your computer or tablet.

-A 4-H Achievement Award is an award that recognizes 4-H members, at least 8 years old and in 3rd grade to age 18, for his/her involvement in the Clermont County 4-H Program.
+The 4-H Clover Award, formerly called the 4-H Achievement Award, is an award that recognizes 4-H members, at least 8 years old and in 3rd grade to age 18, for his/her involvement in the Clermont County 4-H Program.
 Members earn points for their participation in 4-H club, county, district, state, national and international event and activities.

 This form must be submitted each year with the youth's 4-H enrollment form.